AlexGReyes/JavaScript-Projects/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-This repository includes all the projects developed in The Tech Academy using Javascript.
+This repository includes all the JavaScript projects developed in The Tech Academy.

 <p align="right">(<a href="#top">back to top</a>)</p>